-Your earnings from staking in the Pool can be tracked by looking at the amount of accrued rwETH or by consulting the dashboard within the StakeWise Pool section of the app.
+Your earnings from staking in the Pool can be tracked by looking at the amount of accrued rETH2 or by consulting the dashboard within the StakeWise Pool section of the app.

 At the later stages, StakeWise will add a dedicated Statistics page to show the most important KPIs for the StakeWise Pool and the Ethereum 2.0 network as a whole.

-Every deposit into the Pool will pass through the two stages of utilization, whose length and relative size will temporarily affect the yield of the Pool.
+Every deposit into the Pool will pass through the two stages of utilization.
 These stages are

-ETH that is stuck in the activation stage is labeled as
+ETH that is waiting in the activation stage is labelled as

 Activatingin the StakeWise Pool.
 The amount of